Pull request etiquette and review

 Your changes should be small

-Changes that are large (> 250 lines) are more difficult to reason about.
-Having a smaller changeset helps reviewers who’ve dedicated their time to reviewing.
-I’ve found that the larger the changeset, the more likely the review quality goes down.
+The larger the changeset, the more likely review quality goes down.
 It’s harder to reason about a change when the line count and complexity is higher.
-This means we can’t review everything, or understand how it works, and start to ‘zone out’
+This means we can’t review everything, or understand how it all works, and we start to zone out.

 Review